Xiddler/PORTABLE_ENV/dotfiles/cheat/python.md

 # Desc: Python is a high-level programming language.

+# Python Server

-# Basic example of server with python
+## Basic example of server with python

 Will start a Web Server in the current directory on port 8000 go to http://127.0.0.1:8000

- Python v2.7

-python -m SimpleHTTPServer
 Python 3
 python -m http.server 8000

-# SMTP-Server for debugging, messages will be discarded, and printed on stdout.
+## SMTP-Server for debugging, messages will be discarded, and printed on stdout.

 python -m smtpd -n -c DebuggingServer localhost:1025

-# Server files that are accessible over the LAN to other devices
+## Server files that are accessible over the LAN to other devices

 $ python -m http.server 8080  --directory  /home/donagh/DONAGHS/personal/journal/2022/10  --bind 0.0.0.0
 Serve 11SignUps.txt for access from the tablet etc.